gretatuckute/torchvggish/README.md

 Edits to the original model: ReLU activations were changed to not be performed inplace.

+To run random network: in the vggish.py script, line 146 (class VGGish), comment out the random permutation.

 <hr>
 [1]  S. Hershey et al., ‘CNN Architectures for Large-Scale Audio Classification’,\
     in International Conference on Acoustics, Speech and Signal Processing (ICASSP),2017\